ZiyuHe404/ZiyuHe404.github.io/_Research/portfolio-5.md

 ---
-title: "Experimental survey of giant atom in superconducting circuirs"
+title: "Experimental Survey of Giant Atom in Superconducting Circuits"
 excerpt: "I employed the approach proposed by Alexander Holm Kiilerich and Klaus Mølmer to study the interactions between incident light in various quantum states and localized quantum systems within a waveguide.
 By reproducing their work on pulse shaping of a cavity with phase noise and generating a flying cat state, I contributed to advancing techniques in quantum control of emitter.
 This work was presented to an experimental group for further application.
  <br/><img src='/images/pulse_title.png'>"
 collection: portfolio